lue-bird/elm-xy/README.md

 > - Look up what people created before you.
 Helpful tools: [tarokuriyama's deep search](https://tarokuriyama.com/elmsearch/), [korban's catalog](https://korban.net/elm/catalog/)
 >
 > Below an earlier example using this package.
-> See where you would do things different
+> See where you would do things differently

 ```elm
 import Xy exposing (Xy)